 In fact, it's so delicious that, the second time she made me some bisque, I pretty much had to grieve the loss when I left it in the fridge at work over the weekend and it got thrown away, container and all.
 Also I felt terrible because... well, wouldn't you feel terrible if your friend made you soup --aka an act of love-- and you LOST it?
 Oy.
 Good thing she forgave me and still continues to share it with me when I babysit or stop by.

 Bottom line, friends that give you homemade soup are keepers.

 BUT.
 Now we have to talk about this amazing Thai-spiced butternut bisque that I hope will become your go-to when you're in the mood for something cozy.
 Kelly adapted it from the classic butternut squash soup recipe from Whole Foods, and I added the curry roasted chickpeas because I thought it'd be delicious.
 Not gonna say I was right or anything, but...;)

 Let's just begin with a few words to describe this butternut bisque that will surely convince you to make it asap, in case I already haven't:

 Yes, ETC. because I feel like there's so much to say about this soup, and you can probably come up with even more words to describe its awesomeness after you try it.
 I do believe it's true.

-Finally, pour the soup into your blender, and blend it on a high speed until it’s ultra smooth.
+Finally, pour the soup into your blender, and blend it on a high speed until it's ultra-smoooooth.
 Then pour it back into the pot on the stove and reheat if necessary.
-Divide into bowls and top with cilantro, coconut flakes, and curry roasted chickpeas.
-Maybe swirl in a little coconut cream if you’re feelin’ fancy.
+Divide into bowls and top with curry roasted chickpeas, and maybe some coconut flakes and cilantro if you're feelin' it.